MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- (Certified!!)
+Adversarial Robustness for Free! [[paper]](https://arxiv.org/abs/2206.10550)
+  - Nicholas Carlini, Florian Tramer, Krishnamurthy (Dj)Dvijotham, J. Zico Kolter.
+  - Key Word: Certified Adversarial Robustness; Randomized Smoothing; Diffusion Models.
+  - <details><summary>Digest</summary> In this paper we show how to achieve state-of-the-art certified adversarial robustness to 2-norm bounded perturbations by relying exclusively on off-the-shelf pretrained models.
+To do so, we instantiate the denoised smoothing approach of Salman et al. by combining a pretrained denoising diffusion probabilistic model and a standard high-accuracy classifier.
+This allows us to certify 71% accuracy on ImageNet under adversarial perturbations constrained to be within a 2-norm of 0.5, an improvement of 14 percentage points over the prior certified SoTA using any approach, or an improvement of 30 percentage points over denoised smoothing.
+We obtain these results using only pretrained diffusion models and image classifiers, without requiring any fine tuning or retraining of model parameters.

+- Understanding Robust Learning through the Lens of Representation Similarities. [[paper]](https://arxiv.org/abs/2206.09868) [[code]](https://github.com/inspire-group/robust_representation_similarity)
+  - Christian Cianfarani, Arjun Nitin Bhagoji, Vikash Sehwag, Ben Zhao, Prateek Mittal.
+  - Key Word: Adversarial Robustness; Representation Similarity.
+  - <details><summary>Digest</summary> We aim to understand how the properties of representations learned by robust training differ from those obtained from standard, non-robust training.
+This is critical to diagnosing numerous salient pitfalls in robust networks, such as, degradation of performance on benign inputs, poor generalization of robustness, and increase in over-fitting.
+We utilize a powerful set of tools known as representation similarity metrics, across three vision datasets, to obtain layer-wise comparisons between robust and non-robust DNNs with different architectures, training procedures and adversarial constraints.

+- Diversified Adversarial Attacks based on Conjugate Gradient Method. [[paper]](https://arxiv.org/abs/2206.09628) [[code]](https://github.com/yamamura-k/ACG)
+  - Keiichiro Yamamura, Haruki Sato, Nariaki Tateiwa, Nozomi Hata, Toru Mitsutake, Issa Oe, Hiroki Ishikura, Katsuki Fujisawa. *ICML 2022*
+  - Key Word: Adversarial Attacks.
+  - <details><summary>Digest</summary> Although existing methods based on the steepest descent have achieved high attack success rates, ill-conditioned problems occasionally reduce their performance.
+To address this limitation, we utilize the conjugate gradient (CG) method, which is effective for this type of problem, and propose a novel attack algorithm inspired by the CG method, named the Auto Conjugate Gradient (ACG) attack.
+The results of large-scale evaluation experiments conducted on the latest robust models show that, for most models, ACG was able to find more adversarial examples with fewer iterations than the existing SOTA algorithm Auto-PGD (APGD).

+- On the Role of Generalization in Transferability of Adversarial Examples. [[paper]](https://arxiv.org/abs/2206.09238)
+  - Yilin Wang, Farzan Farnia.
+  - Key Word: Transferable Adversarial Example.
+  - <details><summary>Digest</summary> We aim to demonstrate the role of the generalization properties of the substitute classifier used for generating adversarial examples in the transferability of the attack scheme to unobserved NN classifiers.
+To do this, we apply the max-min adversarial example game framework and show the importance of the generalization properties of the substitute NN in the success of the black-box attack scheme in application to different NN classifiers.
+We prove theoretical generalization bounds on the difference between the attack transferability rates on training and test samples.

 - Understanding Robust Overfitting of Adversarial Training and Beyond. [[paper]](https://arxiv.org/abs/2206.08675) [[code]](https://github.com/chaojianyu/understanding-robust-overfitting)
   - Chaojian Yu, Bo Han, Li Shen, Jun Yu, Chen Gong, Mingming Gong, Tongliang Liu. *ICML 2022*
   - Key Word: Adversarial Training; Robust Overfitting.